benmvp/react-workshop/README.md

 ## Workshop Outline

-Let's learn some React! ⚛️
+Let's learn the React fundamentals! ⚛️

 ### About Me